Receiving

 PSK using the sound card

-If you are operating PSK31 or PSK63 using the internal PSK modem (PSK Core DLL, Windows only) then a small waterfall display with AFC and TX Lock check boxes will appear in the space above the Clear and
+If you are operating PSK31 or PSK63 using the sound card PSK modem (PSK Core DLL, Windows only) then KComm offers two ways of displaying the received signal.

 Receiving foreign character sets